apphiaWang/cmpt732_nyc_cab/tips.md

 - Most passengers tip 15% to 20% of the total amount.
 - Covid does not lead passengers to tip less.
 In contrast, during the lockdown period, passengers tip more consider the hard work for difficult trips.
 - Yellow cab passengers tip more than green cabs passenger.
-- Passengers travel to apartment areas and business zones tip more than those to parks and industry areas.
+- Passengers travel to commercially dense areas in the north tip more than those to resident areas and parks in the south.
 - Passengers tends to tip generously on small amount.